UKHO/docs/docs/software-engineering-policies/SecureDevelopment/SecurityChampion.md

 *I am a software engineer whose main job is to write code.
 I additionally have a responsibility to help the team write secure software, as a source of expertise and a coach.*

-I coach the team into creating security processes that make our systems secure without slowing down development too much.
+I coach the team into creating security processes that make our systems secure while minimising the effect on development velocity.
 I ensure that these processes run effectively, but I don’t make myself a bottleneck or a single point of failure in the process.

 I ensure the team create an effective set of standards for securely developing their software.